awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 ## Connect using SSL<a name="connect-using-ssl"></a>

 To support SSL connections, Amazon Redshift creates and installs an [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/) issued SSL certificate on each cluster\.
-You can find the set of Certificate Authorities that you must trust to properly support SSL at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)\.  \.
-If the certificate bundle doesn't download, right\-choose the previous link and choose **Save link as\.\.\.**\.
+You can find the set of Certificate Authorities that you must trust to properly support SSL at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)\.
+If the certificate bundle doesn't download, open the context \(right\-click\) menu for the link, and then choose **Save link as\.\.\.**\.

 **Important**
 Amazon Redshift has changed the way that SSL certificates are managed\.
 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Transitioning to ACM certificates for SSL connections](connecting-transitioning-to-acm-certs.md)\.
+In the China Regions on January 5, 2021, Amazon Redshift is replacing the SSL certificates on your clusters with AWS Certificate Manager \(ACM\) issued certificates\.
+This change affects you if your SQL clients or applications connect to Amazon Redshift using SSL with the `sslMode` connection option set to `require`, `verify-ca`, or `verify-full`\.
+The previous certificate bundle \([https://s3\.cn\-north\-1\.amazonaws\.com\.cn/redshift\-downloads\-cn/redshift\-ssl\-ca\-cert\.pem](https://s3.cn-north-1.amazonaws.com.cn/redshift-downloads-cn/redshift-ssl-ca-cert.pem)\) will not work after the migration\.
+Use the updated bundle from [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)\.
+The expected MD5 checksum number is 7cc6cb8d994c8f5fa1a1f71c246afec5\.
+The sha256 checksum is efdd9975373ea496bf85d919b74c55cddae6a172cfdffed724d89fef3e867b9f\.

 By default, cluster databases accept a connection whether it uses SSL or not\.
 To configure your cluster to require an SSL connection, set the `require_SSL` parameter to `true` in the parameter group that is associated with the cluster\.